raspberrypilearning/flower-generator/en/step_2.md

 ## Generate a flower

-First you're going to generate a flower which can be drawn on the screen.
+First you're going to generate a flower that can be drawn on the Stage.

 --- task ---

-Create a new Scratch project and delete the cat sprite.
+Create a new Scratch project, and delete the cat sprite.

 [[[generic-scratch-new-project]]]